Aveglia/vAMPirus/helpmeoutsome.md

 So, if we wanted to download NCBIs Viral protein RefSeq database, we would just need to run:

 `./vampirus_startup.sh -d 1`
-[^1] This will check for Nextflow and Conda installations, then download specified database(s) which in this case is NCBIs RefSeq database.
+[This will check for Nextflow and Conda installations, then download specified database(s) which in this case is NCBIs RefSeq database.]

 It should be noted, that any database can be used, but it needs to be in fasta format and the headers for reference sequences need to match one of two patterns: